MARINE NOTICE No. 44 of 2020

-Shannon Navigation, Shannon-Erne Waterway, Royal Canal, Grand Canal, Barrow Line and Navigation
+Shannon Navigation, Shannon-Erne Waterway, Royal Canal, Grand Canal, Barrow Line & Navigation

 Roadmap for reopening of navigations

 Waterways Ireland wishes to advise all Masters of vessels and water users of the Shannon Navigation, Shannon-Erne Waterway, Royal Canal, Grand Canal, Barrow Line and Navigation that the following roadmap for reopening of the navigations:

 It is important to understand that it will take time to fully open all navigations.
 It requires the introduction of new COVID-19 procedures and protocols for compliance with Health and Safety legislation.
 This involves the management and mitigation of risk, training of staff and provision of resources for the protection of staff and waterway users.
 We ask all our boaters to continue to observe the regulations.

 We advise users on our ROI navigations that:

 - Locks on the Shannon Navigation, Shannon-Erne Waterway, Royal Canal, Grand Canal, Barrow Line and Navigation will reopen on 8th June 2020.